-In this example, the turns of a potentiometer (or other sensor) on analog input 0 are used to control the movement of a stepper motor while using the Arduino Stepper Library.
-The unipolar or bipolar stepper is controlled by using digital pins 8, 9, 10, and 11 in conjunction with either a U2004 Darlington Array (for unipolar steppers) or a SN754410NE H-Bridge (for bipolars).
+In this example, a potentiometer (or other sensor) on analog input 0 is used to control the movement of a stepper motor using the Arduino Stepper Library.
+The stepper is controlled by with digital pins 8, 9, 10, and 11 for either unipolar or bipolar motors.

 Below you'll find circuits for both unipolar and bipolar steppers.
 In either case, it is best to power your stepper motors from an external supply, as they draw too much to be powered directly from your Arduino board.

 In both circuits, connect a 10k pot to power and ground, with it's wiper outputting to analog pin 0.

 Note: Both circuits below are four wire configurations.
 Two wire configurations will not work with the code provided.